 Trying not to ignore these signs or toss them aside is important.
 If you are worried that a new pain, smell, or taste may be linked to a cavity, you can do a self-check at home by searching for small holes with a flashlight and dental mirror.
-A better option would be to call your dental team and get in for a checkup as soon as possible.
+A better option would be to contact your dentist Hicksville, NY for a checkup as soon as possible.

 Now that you know what not to do when the signs of a potential cavity arise let’s take a more in-depth look at what these indicators may be and why they could mean you need to head into the dentist.

 If you have bad breath very rarely and it always seems to be right after a big lunch of garlic and onion soup, then it probably is not a sign that you are fighting the good cavity fight.
 However, consistent bad breath is a potential sign of cavities or tooth decay and should be dealt with as such.